kishalaybanerjee/Movie-Suggestion-System/README.md

 ## **Recommendations Based On Cast**

-The first column to be tackled was the 'Cast' column.
+The first column to be tackled was the **Cast** column.
 The aim was to generate a set of recommendations based on a chosen movie/show, solely based on cast.
 The work done on this column can be found on the text-similarity branch.

 The metric used to calculate similarity between shows based on cast was the Jaccard Similarity.
 There are some obvious